 Do not get in eyes or on clothing.
-Personal Protective

-Equipment (PPE) Applicators and other handlers must wear: • Long-sleeved shirt and long pants
+Personal Protective Equipment (PPE) Applicators and other handlers must wear: Long-sleeved shirt and long pants

-Shoes plus socks Protective eyewear
+- Shoes plus socksProtective eyewear

-Discard clothing and other absorbent materials that have been drenched or heavily contaminated that have been been been on heaving contaminated with this product's concentrate.
+Discard clothing and other absorbent materials that have been drenched or heavily contaminated with this product's concentrate.
 Do not reuse them.
 Follow manufacturer's instructions for cleaning/maintaining PPE.
 If no such instructions for washables, use detergent and hot water.
 Keep and wash PPE separately from other laundry.